Skip to main content

 Lower Mainland, Howe Sound

-Howe Sound offers breathtaking scenery, conveniently located near Vancouver, B.C.’s most populace city.
-Steep-sloped mountains, rugged coastlines, stunning waterfalls, and scattered islands are all adjacent to the metropolitan area.
+Howe Sound features breathtaking scenery, conveniently located near Vancouver, B.C.’s most populace city.
+Steep-sloped mountains, rugged coastlines, stunning waterfalls, and scattered islands all stand close to the metropolitan area.

 For swimmers, Howe Sound provides a selection of long, sandy beaches and warm waters.
 In Porteau Cove, between West Vancouver and Squamish, divers and snorkelers can explore a sunken ship with extensive marine life.